-- Ongoing development of the Adopt-A-County Road Program so local organizations can give back to the community by cleaning county roads.
-Two new organizations will Adopt-A-Road in 2019. - Celebration of Earth Day at the Columbus/Bartholomew Recycling Center.
-The celebration will include the semiannual Amnesty Day for hard to dispose items, our annual plant swap and more.
-Two new interactive Bioswale and Pavilion displays will be added in 2019. - Celebration of America Recycles Day at the Columbus/ Bartholomew Recycling Center.
+- The District will promote the Adopt-A-County Road program and add 2 new organizations while retaining current participants. - Celebration of the 50th Anniversary of Earth Day on April 25 at the Columbus/Bartholomew Recycling Center.
+The event will include the spring semi-annual Amnesty Day for hard to dispose of items.
+Two new vendors or organizations will participate in the celebration.
+One new interactive Bioswale and Pavilion display will be added. - Celebration of America Recycles Day at the Columbus/ Bartholomew Recycling Center.
 The celebration will include the semi-annual Amnesty Day for hard to dispose items, Déjà Vu Fine Craft & Art Show and "Get Caught Recycling".
-Two new vendors will participate in the "Get Caught Recycling" promotion in 2019.
+Two new vendors will participate in the "Get Caught Recycling" promotion in 2020.